rokett/ldap-query/README.md

 **TODO** - Explain how to run as a service on Linux

 ### Docker
-You can also run this as a container from https://hub.docker.com/r/rokett/ldap-query.
+You can also run this as a container by pulling the image from https://hub.docker.com/r/rokett/ldap-query.
 You will need to deal with where to store the config file though.

 **TODO** - Document config file stuff for Docker